IDHEAP-UnitePolsoc/coffeeread/README.md

 **Reading list for bi-weekly (TUES, 13:00) reading group:**

-**There will be a summer break -- please note that our last official reading group meeting will be May 25th!**
+**There will be a summer break -- please note that our last official reading group meeting will be May 25th!
+TBD on our restart date.**

 **May 11:** Appadurai, Arjun.
 "The right to research."
 Globalisation, societies and education 4.2 (2006): 167-177.